Get,

 When to See a Doctor?

-• Have bleeding from your rectum
+• You experience bleeding from your rectum

-Frequently Asked Questions (FAQs):
+Frequently Asked Questions (FAQs)

 What relieves piles fast?

-Drinking a lot of fluid and a fibre-rich diet, a warm bath to soothe itching and pain, applying topical ointments prescribed by a doctor, exercising and keeping the bottom area dry will all act as a catalyst to help you relieve piles faster.
+Drinking a lot of fluids and a fibre-rich diet, taking a warm bath to soothe itching and pain, applying topical ointments prescribed by a doctor, exercising and keeping the bottom area dry will all act as a catalyst to help you relieve piles faster.
 It is important to consult a doctor and follow the treatment advised.

-Dairy items like milk and cheese, white flour, processed meat, fried food, spicy food items and red meat should be avoided at home and outside if you have started showing symptoms of piles.
+Dairy items like milk and cheese, white flour, processed meat, fried food, spicy food items and red meat should be avoided at home and outside if you have started showing symptoms of piles16.
 Basically, food that increases the chances of bloating and constipation should be avoided.

 Which tablets are best for piles?